 When we decided back in February 2018 to support Eikon, we promised them a few things…

-A fantastic night was had by all and we are already looking forward to organising their next event!
+£9,000 was raised throughout the evening, meaning a fantastic night was had by all.
+We’re already looking forward to organising their next event!

-Our founder, Matt Turner would say that the team and each employee’s personal development here at Clownfish is the most important part to the business.
-And it is this belief that has driven him to be a mentor under Eikon to an individual based in Surrey.
+Our founder, Matt Turner, knows that the Clownfish team – and each employee’s personal development – is the most important part of our business.
+It’s this belief that has driven him to become a mentor, under Eikon’s guidance, to a young person in Surrey.

-Eikon, as they do with all their volunteer mentors, have trained him up in knowledge of mental health and have taught him counselling techniques to best help.
-He meets with his mentee on a weekly basis and is dedicated to be someone who makes a difference in their life.
+As with every Eikon volunteer, Matt has received training on how to support a young person with mental health challenges; and Eikon has taught him some counselling techniques that he can use to help.
+He meets with his mentee every week and is committed to becoming someone who makes a difference in their life.

 “Being able to listen, advise, encourage and support is a massive privilege.
-It’s a challenge but humbling and I am encouraging my team to also take it up.” - Matt
+It’s a challenge, but it’s humbling.
+I am encouraging my team to become Eikon mentors too.”

 In 2021, after nearly two years of online fundraising, Clownfish helped manage Eikon’s annual live fundraising event at the House of Lords, which raised just under £53,000.